-The PLuS Alliance Bachelor of International Public Health program launches in Semester 1, 2018.
-Students may start the degree in either Semester 1 or Semester 2 each year.
+The PLuS Alliance Bachelor of International Public Health program launches in Summer 2018.
+Students may start the degree in either Summer or Semester 2 each year.
 The first courses for the BIPH will commence on 8 January 2018.

 Can I undertake this program as a part-time student?

 Yes.
 The standard duration of the program is three years of full-time study or equivalent part-time.
-All subjects are taught online.
-Please refer to the UNSW Handbook (2018 Handbook) for the suggested Program structure and Progression rules.
+All courses are available online.
+Please refer to the 2018 Online Handbook entry for the suggested Program structure and Progression rules.

 Can I get advanced standing for tertiary courses that I have already completed?

-Yes students can apply for courses completed with other universities as long as they are in public health and relevant for the BIPH.
+Yes students can apply for courses completed with other universities as long as the courses completed are in public health and relevant for the BIPH.
 Please refer to the UNSW credit transfer website for further information.

-How do I enrol in an Arizona State University (ASU) course or an UNSW course?
+How do I enrol in Arizona State University (ASU) and the UNSW courses?

-Students will enrol in both UNSW and ASU courses via the UNSW enrolment process.
+UNSW students will enrol in both UNSW and ASU courses via the online UNSW enrolment process.